How to File a Wrongful Death Lawsuit

 After the lawsuit has been filed, the relevant documents must be provided to all defendants.
 This legal procedure is known as "service of process" and puts the defendants on official notice of the lawsuit.
 Each state, and in some circumstances each county, has particular rules about proper methods of service of process.

-Have Your Wrongful Death Claim Reviewed for Free
+Have Your Wrongful Death Claim Reviewed

 The procedure described above can be difficult to navigate.
 Filing and serving initial pleadings is only the first step in the process.
 The lifespan of a lawsuit—which can be multiple years—involves many nuanced steps which can be challenging for a non-lawyer.
 For this reason, it's a good idea to speak with an experienced wrongful death attorney about your case before filing.
-Meet with an experienced attorney for your free wrongful death case evaluation.
+Meet with an experienced attorney for a wrongful death case evaluation.